22009846/IU000125/index.md

 I undertook a 3D printing induction with Colin, and printed my keycaps.

 I then soldered my 3PDT foot switches to my prototype board, but I didn't get it right the first time.
-The first thing I types in a search engine to find out how to wire them was "3PDT foot switch pinout" (notice that I didn't use the "Arduino" keyword).
+The first thing I typed in a search engine to find out how to wire them was "3PDT foot switch pinout" (notice that I didn't use the "Arduino" keyword).
 I found a variety of diagrams online, some of which were different than others.
 While testing different configurations, I believe I accidentally got one of my breadboard wires to touch two terminals of the switch I was using, because I wired it incorrectly and yet found it to work fine.
 I discovered this the hard way: after soldering both of the switches to my prototype board, I realised something was wrong.
 Eventually, I searched for "3PDT foot switch Arduino" and found the correct way to wire them.

 The preset button doesn't deserve much attention; it's fairly simple and everything went smoothly with it.